The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 Examples

-Collect global statistics for the
+Collect global-level statistics for the

-tbl1table of useruser.CALL dbms_stats.gather_table_stats('user', 'tbl1', granularity=>'GLOBAL', method_opt=>'FOR ALL COLUMNS SIZE AUTO');Collect partition-level statistics for the
+tbl1table of theuseruser.CALL dbms_stats.gather_table_stats('user', 'tbl1', granularity=>'GLOBAL', method_opt=>'FOR ALL COLUMNS SIZE AUTO');Collect partition-level statistics for the

-t_part1table of useruser.
-The parallelism is 64, and histograms are collected for only columns with uneven data distribution.CALL dbms_stats.gather_table_stats('user', 't_part1', degree=>'64', granularity=>'PARTITION', method_opt=>'FOR ALL COLUMNS SIZE SKEWONLY');Collect all statistics for the
+t_part1table of theuseruser.
+The parallelism is 64, and histograms are collected only for columns with uneven data distribution.CALL dbms_stats.gather_table_stats('user', 't_part1', degree=>'64', granularity=>'PARTITION', method_opt=>'FOR ALL COLUMNS SIZE SKEWONLY');Collect all statistics for the

-t_subpart1table of useruser.
-The parallelism is 128, and only 50% of the data is collected.
-The optimizer decides whether to collect histograms for each column.CALL dbms_stats.gather_table_stats('user', 't_subpart1', degree=>'128', estimate_percent=> '50', granularity=>'ALL', method_opt=>'FOR ALL COLUMNS SIZE AUTO');
+t_subpart1table of theuseruser.
+The parallelism is 128, and 50% of the data is collected.
+The optimizer decides whether to collect histograms for all columns.CALL dbms_stats.gather_table_stats('user', 't_subpart1', degree=>'128', estimate_percent=> '50', granularity=>'ALL', method_opt=>'FOR ALL COLUMNS SIZE AUTO');

-| Partition specified? | GRANULARITY | Global Index | Local Index |
+| Partition specified | GRANULARITY | Global index | Local index |

 |---|---|---|---|